gabriberetti/WIKIPLANT/README.md

 ## Goals ##
 - Raise awareness
 - Create a big impact in the future of electronic arts and helping new arts to be formed and recognised
-- Help researchers and scientists collecting and studyng BioData of plants for human services
+- Help researchers and scientists collecting and studying BioData of plants for human services
 - Offer a free and open-source platform which at the moment doesn´t exist